exom-dev/lirouter/README.md

 * /\* - anything
 * /\*text - anything ending with _text_
 * /text\* - anything starting with _text_
-* /:param - anything, stores the subroute as a parameter
+* /:param - anything, stores the subroute as a parameter (see below _Route Wildcard Examples_)

 #### Examples